Triangulation5/Pulse/CONTRIBUTING.md

 We welcome suggestions for new features or improvements.
 Please open an issue on the GitHub issue tracker and describe your idea in detail.

-Thank you for contributing to HabitMaster!
+Thank you for contributing to Pulse!